Osteopathy Consultation: What to expect on your first visit

 Your Osteopath will suggest how many sessions you are likely to need.
 However, it is difficult to give an accurate number initially as everyone is unique and there are many factors to consider.
 These include: how your body responds to the treatment; how long you have had the problem; how well you follow the at-home exercises and lifestyle advice; and whether your pain is caused by trauma or is chronic.
 To give a rough guideline, NICE found that most patients’ lower back pain is treated in around nine sessions over a twelve-week period.

-Most Osteopaths will begin treatment during the first session but sometimes a condition or symptom require further investigation before treatment can start.
-In such cases you may be referred for a scan or to your GP for further tests e.g. blood tests.
+Most Osteopaths will begin treatment during the first session but sometimes a condition or symptom requires further investigation before treatment can start.
+In such cases, you may be referred for a scan or to your GP for further tests e.g. blood tests.

 Your Osteopath is here to help you get better.
 If you have any questions for them before you start your journey back to health, give them a call; they are more than happy to answer all your queries.

 If you think that Osteopathy can help you, then please don’t hesitate to get in touch.
-Click here to book in with Paige who is ready to help you with a personalised treatment programme.
 Any questions?
-Contact our friendly Holborn HQ by calling 033 0333 0435 or emailing firstname.lastname@example.org.
+Contact our friendly customer service team by calling 033 0333 0435 or emailing email@example.com.
 You can also find us on Twitter, Facebook and Instagram.